Beacon-Heart/Heart_Beacon/README.md

 TITLE: USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter / Eco sustainable Economic Epoch Heartbeat

+SUMMARY: An invention can be an improvement to an existing invention, idea, product.
+USPTO 13/573,002's basis for invention is US Army CECOM Communication - Electronics Command's "Greatest Invention" a system of systems structured data exchange digital dashboard geo-temporal, spatial synchronization, standardization program that has had many names over the decade used for OOTW Operations Other Than War following a Germman Army suggestion circa 2003.

 Currency inflation / wars..
 Economic Great, Greater reset - what is the plan?
 Adaptive Procedural Template checklist of ideas, algorithms. tools... signals, telemetry sync, syntax, consensus mediation, standardization for programmable $$$, Economy

 Github http://github.com/Beacon-Heart #currency #github #economy #algorithms #cryptocurrency #CBDC #defi #fintech